Shroud (gamer): Valorant

 On July 8, 2022, Grzesiek signed with Sentinels as a player for their Valorant team for the North American Last Chance Qualifier for the 2022 Valorant Champions tournament.
 His opening match against The Guard, a 2-1 loss, had over 600,000 peak viewers, setting the record for a non-international level match that was only surpassed in March 2024.
 In the lower bracket, they eliminated Shopify Rebellion and were eliminated by 100 Thieves, who defeated The Guard in the LCQ finals.

 Game development

 In 2022 Grzesiek partnered with Mountaintop Studios with an initial investment to create 'Spectre Divide' as Lead Advisor and Investor.
-On February 25, 2025 the first season of the video game released and while the all-time peak on Steam was 26,232 players, the studio chose to shutdown the game due to "performance" and ended April 12, 2025.
+On February 25, 2025 the first season of the video game released and while the all-time peak on Steam was 26,232 players, the studio chose to shut down the game due to "performance" and ended April 12, 2025.
 CEO of Mountaintop Studios, Nate Mitchell stated "most of the funds of the video game was spent on getting the console release done for Season 1, the budget was consumed earlier than they forecasted."

 Personal life

 Born in Toronto, Canada with Polish heritage, he has been living in the United States for several years.
-In 2021 he purchased a $9.4 million house in Los Angeles where he currently lives with his girlfriend, Hannah Kennedy, aka Bnans.
+In 2021, he purchased a $9.4 million house in Los Angeles where he currently lives with his girlfriend, Hannah Kennedy, aka Bnans.